-Land and building additions during the year (included in tangible fixed assets and investment properties) totalled $\pm 7.27m$ (2017: $\pm 2.14m$ ) which included $\pm 2.57m$ of work carried out on the development of St Martins Lodge (the 28 bed accommodation facility) which opened in October 2018.
-There was also $\pm 768k$ spent on the purchase, and $\pm 829k$ on the refurbishment, of 6 - 8 St Martins our property to be used for The Community of the Tree of Life, and also $\pm 2.59m$ on the purchase of 6 DBF properties, 4 for use in the Resource Church strategy and 2 purchased for Curates.
+Land and building additions during the year (included in tangible fixed assets and investment properties) totalled £1.91m (2018: £7.27m) which included £250k of work carried out on the development of St Martins Lodge (our 28 bed accommodation facility).
+There was also £1.05m spent on the refurbishment of 6-8 St Martins, the property being used for The Community of the Tree of Life, and £370k on the purchase of one DBF property.
+The balance of funds were spent improving and refurbishing the current stock of LDBF properties.